 - The competition will consist of a semi-final round and a final round.

-- must be available to represent British Columbia at the CFMTA National Piano Competition (All travel will be provided and up to $300 provided for accommodation and meals)
+- must be available to represent British Columbia at the CFMTA/FCAPM National Piano Competition in Edmonton, Alberta in July 2023 (All travel will be provided along with an accommodation / meal allowance)

 - will tour as B.C.
 Young Artist (Tour details to be arranged with the B.C.
 Young Artist Committee and all travel, accommodation and meals will be provided)